GAIA-Inova/decomposite-collections/README.md

 This README has the purpose to cover the required technical efforts in order to generate the results analyzed by the project.
 You can find a more detailed and conceptualized explanation about it in ZKM website, both in [German](https://zkm.de/de/decomposite-collections) or [English](https://zkm.de/en/decomposite-collections) versions.

-The overall technical goal was to train a dozen [GAN models](https://en.wikipedia.org/wiki/Generative_adversarial_network) to synthesize new images using the catalog 2 important Brazilian museums as the train dataset.
+The overall technical goal was to train a dozen [GAN models](https://en.wikipedia.org/wiki/Generative_adversarial_network) to synthesize new images based on the catalog of 2 important Brazilian museums as the train dataset.
 The museums are the Museu Paulista (MP USP) and the Contemporary Art Museum (MAC – USP).
 Each GAN was trained with dataset composed by grouped cuts from the original artworks from each museum.
 Each group represent a category we would like to investigate and experiment on top of.
 We defined a dozen of categories, but the ones used in this work are: